lastmjs/enable-cryptocurrency-in-funding-yml/README.md

 This proposal focuses on the two most popular cryptocurrencies, Bitcoin and Ethereum.
 More could come, but adding these two would be a great start.
 The proposal is as follows:

-Add `bitcion` and `ethereum` fields to the `FUNDINY.yml` file for GitHub Sponsors.
+Add `bitcoin` and `ethereum` fields to the `FUNDING.yml` file for GitHub Sponsors.

-In addition to the platforms already available in the `FUNDING.yml` file, add the following:
+In addition to the platforms already available in the `FUNDING.yml` file, the following would be added:

 | Platform | Syntax |
 | --- | --- |